Generalized probabilities in statistical theories: Classical Probabilities

-\nd While attaining equivalent results to Kolmogorov, Cox's approach is conceptually very different.
-In the Kolmogorovian approach probabilities are naturally interpreted (but not necessarily) as relative frequencies in a sample space.
-On the other hand, in the approach developed by Cox, probabilities are considered as a measure of the degree of belief of an intelligent agent (which may as well be a machine), on the truth of a proposition $x$ if it is known that proposition $y$ is true.
-In this way, Cox intended to find a set of rules to inferential reasoning that would be coherent with classical logic and would reduce to it in the case of premises with definite truth values.
+While attaining equivalent results to those of Kolmogorov, Cox's approach is conceptually very different.
+In~the Kolmogorovian approach, probabilities can be naturally interpreted (though not necessarily) as relative frequencies in a sample space.
+On~the other hand, in~the approach developed by Cox, probabilities are considered as a measure of the degree of belief of a rational agent---which may be a machine---on the truth of a proposition $x$, if~it is known that proposition $y$ is true.
+In~this way, Cox intended to find a set of rules for inferential reasoning that would be coherent with classical logic and~that would reduce to it whenever all the premises have definite truth~values.

-\nd To do this, he departed from two general axioms and presupposed the calculus of classical propositions which, as is well known, forms a boolean lattice \cite{Boole}.
-By doing so, he derived classical probability theory as an inferential calculus on boolean lattices.
-We will sketch here the arguments presented in his book \cite{CoxLibro}.
-For a more detailed exposition on the deductions, the reader is referred to \cite{CoxPaper,CoxLibro,Jaynes,ReviewCox,Knuth-2004a,Knuth-2004b,Knuth-2005b}.
+To do this, he started with two very general axioms and presupposed the calculus of classical propositions, which, as~is well known, forms a Boolean lattice~\cite{Boole}.
+By~doing so, he derived classical probability theory as an inferential calculus on Boolean lattices.
+We sketch here the arguments presented in his book~\cite{CoxLibro}.
+For~a more detailed exposition on the deductions, the reader is referred to~\cite{CoxPaper,CoxLibro,Jaynes,ReviewCox,Knuth-2004a,Knuth-2004b,Knuth-2005b}.
+See~\cite{Terenin-Draper} for discussions on a rigorization of Cox's method.

-\nd The two axioms used by Cox \cite{CoxLibro} are
+The two axioms used by Cox~\cite{CoxLibro} are

 \begin{itemize}